davepinch/pinchy.cc/content/topics/people/v/vladimir-putin/en.wikipedia.org.md

 ---
 title: "Vladimir Putin (en.wikipedia.org)"
-date: 2022-11-26
+date: 2024-02-12
 excerpt: >-
-  **Vladimir Vladimirovich Putin** (born 7 October 1952) is a Russian politician and former intelligence officer who has served as the president of Russia since 2012, having previously served between 2000 and 2008.
-He was the prime minister of Russia from 1999 to 2000 and again from 2008 to 2012, thus having served continuously as either president or prime minister from 1999 onwards.
+  **Vladimir Vladimirovich Putin** (born 7 October 1952) is a Russian politician and former intelligence officer who has been [President of Russia](/en.wikipedia.org/wiki/President_of_Russia/) since 2012.
+Putin has held continuous positions as president or prime minister since 1999: as prime minister from 1999 to 2000 and from 2008 to 2012, and as president from 2000 to 2008.
+He is the longest-serving Russian or Soviet leader since Joseph Stalin.
 related: Russia (en.wikipedia.org)
 type: website
 url: /en.wikipedia.org/wiki/Vladimir_Putin/
 website: "https://en.wikipedia.org/wiki/Vladimir_Putin"
 tags:
   - Vladimir Putin
+  - President of Russia (en.wikipedia.org)
   - Wikipedia
 ---